 34.2.1 SAML Token Option

-An Authorization Client , Resource Server, or Authorization Serv that claims the SAML Token Option shall be able to use or generate the SAML tokens defined in the SAML Token Option as the access token for IUA.
+An Authorization Client , Resource Server, or Authorization Server that claims the SAML Token Option shall be able to use or generate the SAML tokens defined in the SAML Token Option.
 See ITI TF-2c:3.71.4.1.2.2 and 3.72.4.1.2.1.

 This option allows deployments that are using the Web Services transactions and SAML Tokens to use the same SAML-based identity mechanisms for HTTP RESTful transactions.